FabrizioLanzillo/Performance-Evaluation-of-Supermarket-Simulator/README.md

-# PECSN-Supermarket
+# Performance-Evaluation-of-Supermarket-Simulator
 Project for the **Performance Evaluation of Computer Systems and Networks** (MSc Computer Engineering at University of Pisa, A.Y.
-2021-22), made by Riccardo Sagramoni, Niko Salamini and Fabrizio Lanzillo.
+2021-22).

 The aim of the project was to design and develop with **Omnet++ 5.7** a simulator of a supermarket, then evaluate its performance in several meaningful scenarios.